MaryanNubulus/NUBULUS-AccountsAppsPortal-Backend/docs/Users.md

   "title": "One or more validation errors occurred.", "status": 422,
   "errors": {
-    "Name": ["Name must be between 2 and 100 characters."], "Email": ["Invalid email format."]
+    "FullName": ["FullName must be between 2 and 100 characters."], "Phone": ["Phone is required and must not exceed 15 characters."], "Email": ["Invalid email format."]
   }
 }